SHSR2001/3dcdsc.github.io/docs/gtc/android/day1_androidstudio.md

 # Day 1:

+Welcome to the Android Workshop!
+For the workshop, we will be going through hands-on activities on how to create an Android App from scratch.
+We will be creating a "Virtual Pets" app.
+Our virtual pets app will be a simple app where you have pets on your mobile phone, and you can feed these pets.
+We will cover the following topics today:

+1. Creating Activities (Pages) for our Android App
+2. Creating/Designing an Android GUI
+3. Android Activity Lifecycle
+4. Scripting interactions between user and mobile app

+Tomorrow, we will be covering how to use Firebase (a simplified cloud platform) to enable additional interactive functionalities using authentication and online data storage.

 ## Creating New Project

 Welcome to Android Studio!
 This will be the starting page: click on "Create New Project"